Fenny Compton

-Fenny Compton is a village and parish in Warwickshire, England, eight miles north of Banbury.
-At the 2011 census, it had a population of 808.
+Fenny Compton is a village and parish in Warwickshire, England, eight miles north of Banbury and seven miles south of Southam.
+After the 2021 census, it had a population of 925.
 Its name comes from the Anglo-Saxon Fennig Cumbtūn meaning "marshy farmstead in a valley".

+History

-In 1498, Sir William Cope, who served as Cofferer of the Household of Henry VII from 1494 to 1505 (in the absence at that time of a Treasurer of the Household he carried out the duties of that office as well), was granted the Lordships of Wormleighton and Fenny Compton, part of the lands of Simon de Montford who had been attainted in 1495.
+In 1498, Sir William Cope, who served as Cofferer of the Household of Henry VII from 1494 to 1505 (in the absence at that time of a Treasurer of the Household he carried out the duties of that office as well), was granted the Lordships of Wormleighton and Fenny Compton, part of the lands of Sir Simon Mountford who had been attainted in 1495.
 He later sold the lands to the Spencer family, later of Althorpe.
 The Parish church of St Peter and St. Clare was built in the 13th century and is a Grade II* listed building.